All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What differs is the treatment context.
 Adolescent treatment should involve:

 • Family participation.
-Parents and caregivers play a critical role in food preparation, physical activity encouragement, and medication adherence.
+Parents and caregivers matters in food preparation, physical activity encouragement, and medication adherence.
 Teens who have family support consistently achieve better outcomes.

 • Dietary guidance from a pediatric dietitian.
 Teens need more protein, calcium, and iron than adults per pound of body weight.
 A dietitian can help ensure adequate nutrition while eating less food.